SorosWen/AmazonScrappingTool/README.md

 - Each product info takes roughly 1.5 sec to process, with total of 24 products.
 - The total wait time is around 25 sec.

-# See this App on Google Cloud
+# See this App on Google Cloud (This App is currently offline due to a payment issue)
 https://django-project-313903.uc.r.appspot.com

 Note that the deployed application was configured for production environment.
 The configuration detail is not published on this repository for account security.